Structure and Stability of the 1-Dimensional Mapper: Stability in the bottleneck distance

 where:

 The bottleneck distance becomes:

-where $\Gamma$ ranges over all partial matchings between $D$ and $D'$.
+where $\Gamma$ ranges over all partial matchings between $\Dg$ and $\Dg'$.
 This is again a pseudometric and not a metric.
-To avoid heavy notations, we write $d_\Theta$ instead of $d^\infty_{\text{b},\Theta}$.
-Note that the usual bottleneck distance is obtained by taking $\Theta$ to be the diagonal $\Delta=\{(x,x)\ |\ x\in\R\}$.
+Note that the usual bottleneck distance is obtained by taking $\Theta$ to be the diagonal $\Diag$.
 Given a gomic $\I$, we choose different sets $\Theta$ depending on the types of the points in the two diagrams.
-More precisely, we define the distance between descriptors as follows, where the notation $D_*$ stands for the subdiagram of $D$ of the right type (Ordinary, Extended or Relative):
+More precisely, we define the distance between signatures as follows: